storyprotocol/documentation/combined.md

   * `request.args.spgNftContract`: The address of the NFT collection.
   * `request.args.terms[]`: The array of license terms to be attached.
     * `request.args.terms.transferable`: Indicates whether the license is transferable or not.
-    * `request.args.terms.royaltyPolicy`: The address of the royalty policy contract which required to StoryProtocol in advance.
+    * `request.args.terms.royaltyPolicy`: The address of the royalty policy contract which is required to StoryProtocol in advance.
     * `request.args.terms.mintingFee`: The fee to be paid when minting a license.
     * `request.args.terms.expiration`: The expiration period of the license.
     * `request.args.terms.commercialUse`: Indicates whether the work can be used commercially or not.
     * `request.args.terms.commercialAttribution`: Whether attribution is required when reproducing the work commercially or not.
     * `request.args.terms.commercializerChecker`: Commercializers that are allowed to commercially exploit the work.
-If zero address, then no restrictions is enforced.
+If zero address then no restrictions is enforced.
     * `request.args.terms.commercializerCheckerData`: The data to be passed to the commercializer checker contract.
     * `request.args.terms.commercialRevShare`: Percentage of revenue that must be shared with the licensor.
     * `request.args.terms.commercialRevCeiling`: The maximum revenue that can be generated from the commercial use of the work.